hbermu/auto-rt/README.md

 # Auto-rt
 ===

-Basic auto-reply application using Python, Tweepy and NLTK.
+Basic auto-retwee application using Python and Tweepy

 To run this sample code, you'll need to install the following python libraries: